earthspecies/BEBE/README.md

 pip install -r requirements.txt
 ```

 Please note that the version of pytorch and the cudatoolkit that you can use may vary depending on your computational resources (e.g. whether you have a GPU and what kind).
 Therefore, to install PyTorch you should follow the instructions on their [website](https://pytorch.org/get-started/locally/), and potentially use a [previous version](https://pytorch.org/get-started/previous-versions/) if needed.
+To use your GPU with our HMM module (which uses jax and dynamax), please follow the instructions [here](https://github.com/google/jax#pip-installation-gpu-cuda-installed-via-pip-easier) to install jax for GPU.

 ## Get data

-All raw and formatted datasets for BEBE will be made available on our [Zenodo repository](https://zenodo.org/record/7807281).
+All raw and formatted datasets for BEBE are available on our [Zenodo repository](https://zenodo.org/record/7807281).

 ## Run a single experiment